 Wilson, Prof. Erin

-Erin Wilson is an associate professor of Politics and religion at the Faculty of Theology and Religious Studies.
+Erin Wilson is an associate professor of Politics and religion at the Faculty of Religion, Culture and Society .
 She studied Political Sciences and was awarded a PhD by the University of Queensland in 2008.
 Her research is at the interface of religious studies, international relations and philosophy.
 Wilson developed the ‘relational dialogism’ model, which provides new explanations for the roles and meaning of religion in terms of international relations.
 Her work is intended to be practical for politicians and policy-makers.

 Erin Wilson encourages students to think critically; the link between theory and social practice is pivotal.
 ‘The university is not only an institution for acquiring knowledge, it also has a responsibility to produce good citizens, people who can think critically and are committed to making the world a better place,' says Wilson.